 Just like the letters, take as much time as you need on these.
 If you’re not used to writing in this way it might feel weird at first, so make yourself comfortable: throw a record on, grab a beer, push aside the coffee table and go cross-legged on the floor; tape a sheet to the wall; get in your PJs and bring the whole operation to bed; set up an easel if you’ve got one.
 Whatever works is the right way to do it.

 Get inspired by some of the fantastic folks doing amazing lettering out there!
-Lisa Congdon tried out a new style every day for a year; Jessica Hische did a similar project which focused on single letters; and I had the pleasure of writing a post about Leandro Senna a while back, who reinterpreted Bobby D’s Subterranean Homesick Blues with incredible style (and skill!).subscribe to Ploughshares?
+Lisa Congdon tried out a new style every day for a year; Jessica Hische did a similar project which focused on single letters; and I had the pleasure of writing a post about Leandro Senna a while back, who reinterpreted Bobby D’s Subterranean Homesick Blues with incredible style (and skill!).Might we be so bold as to suggest that you subscribe to Ploughshares?